Recipes Worth Repeating

 • When checking on the baking time, keep in mind the yolks will continue to cook once they come out of the oven.

-• When removing the ramekins from the oven, tongs or a spatula work well.
-You’ll also want to set the ramekins on a kitchen towel, so you’re not plating the eggs with hot water dripping all over.
+• When removing the ramekins from the oven, tongs or a spatula works well.
+You'll also want to set the ramekins on a kitchen towel, so you're not plating the eggs with hot water dripping all over.

 • While these baked eggs are delicious on their own, they’re also perfect for dipping crusty bread, toast or biscuits.
 If you follow a gluten-free lifestyle, no worries.
 Just use your favorite gluten-free bread.